This is the creative writing program I wanted to take when I was an emerging author — but I couldn’t find it anywhere.

-The Story Intensive is a four-month program that provides the scaffolding, feedback, deadlines and accountability that our signature program, The Story Course, can’t offer because it’s self-paced.
+The Story Intensive is a four-month program that provides the feedback, deadlines and accountability that our signature program, The Story Course, can’t offer because it’s self-paced.
 In The Story Intensive, you’ll be guided and nurtured through The Story Course, lesson by lesson.

 Suitable for students in all time zones, The Story Intensive is offered every year in the fall.